orellazri/website/content/posts/2024-05-11-mongodb-crud-api-go-generics.md

 ### Controller

-As for the controller, we will define a generic controller that will contain the serivce:
+As for the controller, we will define a generic controller that will contain the service:

 ```go
 package controllers